alphagov/forms/design/features/user-management/editor/readme.md

 ### Group page
 ![Group landing page](/design/features/user-management/screenshots-v1/editor-screenshots/006-grouppageforatrialgroup.png)
 This shows the group landing page where a user can see all the forms inside this group.
-With a functionality of viewing members of this group.
+With a link to view members of this group.

 ### Members of this group
-![Members of this page](/design/features/user-management/screenshots-v1/editor-screenshots/005-membersofthisgroup.png) This shows the a list of members in a group.
+![Members of this page](/design/features/user-management/screenshots-v1/editor-screenshots/005-membersofthisgroup.png) This shows the list of members in a group.

 ### Task list page - trial
 ![Task list page](/design/features/user-management/screenshots-v1/editor-screenshots/007-tasklistpage-trial.png)
-*Example of a task list page for a trial group with a changed content for Make your form live section.
+*Example of a task list page for a trial group with content changed for the "Make your form live" section.
 Changed content is as follows "This form cannot be made live because it’s in a ‘trial’ group.
 A group admin can request to upgrade the group so forms can be made live.
-You can view the members of the group to find a group admin.*
+You can view the members of the group to find a group admin".*

 ### Task list page - active
 ![Task list page](/design/features/user-management/screenshots-v1/editor-screenshots/007-tasklistpage-livegroup.png)
-*Example of a task list page for an active group with a changed content for "Make your form live section".
-Changed content is as follows Only a group admin can make a form live.
-View the members of the group to find a group admin.*
+*Example of a task list page for an active group with changed content for "Make your form live" section.
+Changed content is as follows "Only a group admin can make a form live.
+View the members of the group to find a group admin".*